ajgon/opsworks_ruby/README.md

 ### Platform

+This cookbook was tested on the following OpsWorks platforms:

+* Amazon Linux 2016.03
+* Amazon Linux 2015.09
+* Amazon Linux 2015.03
+* Ubuntu 14.04 LTS
+* Ubuntu 12.04 LTS

-Currenty this cookbook was tested only under Ubuntu 14.04, more platforms will be added soon.
-However, other Debian family distributions are assumed to work.
+In addition, all recent Debian family distrubutions are assumed to work.

 ## Attributes